julian-wills/MEC/README.md

 # MEC

-Repository for Billy and Julian's MEC project
+Repository for Billy and Julian's MEC project (with help from Dominic and Danny)

-CorRT.R: script for handling retweets and various other data cleaning.
+M-E-P-N Encoding/Without-Emoji: Directory with moral and emotion encoding.